Pranjalmishra30/Pranjalmishra30/README.md

 Hey, I am Pranjal, a CS undergrad at MIT, Manipal.
 My interests lie in machine learning, computer vision, and software development.
 I am also the coding head at [Robomanipal](http://robomanipal.com/#/), the official robotics student project of Manipal.
 Outside of work, I am a football and F1 enthusiast.
 You can check out my resume [here](https://drive.google.com/file/d/15TE3M09_tVlB3jDcISqE3XaicbZ89EBw/view?usp=sharing)

-- ⭐ I'm currently exploring Javascript
+- ⭐ I'm currently learning nodeJS
 - 💬 Ask me about Arduino,Computer vision and ROS
 - 📩 Drop a mail at pranjalmishra2022@gmail.com
 <!-- - 🤔 I’m looking for help with django and flask    -->